dimple23/Eat-Da-Burger/README.md

   5. Submit a pull request :D

 # History
 Description: This marks the end of unit 14.
-Project has implemented basics of HTML/CSS, Git Version Control, and Terminal/Console commands.
+Project has implemented semantic templating language "Handlebars" and linked to my SQL databases to front-end application.

 # Credits
 Description: N/A